gotchoices/MyCHIPs/client/chark/issues/tally_display.md

 - [✅] Make running balance display in chit history match the sort direction
 - [🔄] Add filtering options to Chit History (similar to home screen)
   - [✅] Add basic UI for sort/filter controls
+  - [✅] Implement reusable FieldFilterSelector component
+    - Uses a BottomSheetModal approach rather than navigation screen
+    - Generic design to work with any field (status, chit_type, etc.)
+    - Supports multi-select with checkboxes
+    - Avoids nested VirtualizedLists warning
+    - Auto-generates SQL WHERE clauses
+    - Uses "*" to indicate all options selected
-  - [ ] Implement dedicated filter screen for status filtering
+  - [✅] Implement for status filtering in ChitHistory
+  - [✅] Implement for chit_type filtering in ChitHistory
-  - [ ] Store filter/sort preferences in Redux for persistence
+  - [🔄] Store filter/sort preferences in Redux for persistence (basic functionality implemented, needs enhancement)
   - [ ] Add date range filtering option
+  - [ ] Review 'set' chit display presentation in ChitHistory
+  - [ ] Consider disabling running balance display when filtered (future enhancement)
+    - Running balance may be misleading if some chits are filtered out
+    - Add visual indicator when balance doesn't represent full tally
+  - [ ] Retrofit existing filters to use FieldFilterSelector widget
+    - [ ] Update Tally home screen filter to use FieldFilterSelector
+    - [ ] Update Invite screen filter to use FieldFilterSelector
+    - [ ] Evaluate other filter UI patterns for standardization
 - [ ] Finish updating remaining components to use the ChipValue component
 - [ ] Provide small and large variants of ChipValue for different screens
 - [ ] Complete audit of manual unit conversion throughout the app